Tinnitus: Does sound therapy work?

 Sound therapy – also known as sound enrichment – creates an alternative or ‘distraction’ sound to reduce the awareness of the tinnitus.
 Sound enrichment is great for providing tinnitus relief because the brain filters out the tinnitus sounds as the alternative noise takes hold.

 While sound therapy can’t cure tinnitus, it can help mask or reduce the condition.
 White noise is a good sound enrichment tool (incidentally, it’s also useful for helping babies fall asleep).
-Music services like Spotify provide a range of white noise tracks, while dedicated apps are freely available
+Music services like Spotify and Apple Music provide a range of white noise, meditation, and relaxation tracks, while dedicated apps such as Calm, The Breathing App, ReSound Tinnitus Relief amongst others are freely available.

 Natural remedies for tinnitus

-This is more than just hearsay: studies suggest that continuous yoga practice can reduce the symptoms of tinnitus.
+This is more than just hearsay!
+Studies suggest that a continuous yoga practice can help reduce the symptoms of tinnitus.
+In addition, breathing exercise techniques have been found to be an effective, and supportive therapy method in the management of tinnitus patients.

 Book your hearing test today